DuguidLab/drim2p/docs/tutorials/roi-drawing.md

 ### 2. Layer list

 `napari` works using layers.
-The layer list contains three layers: 'ROIs', 'Grouped Z projections', and 'Maximum intensity projection' (missing if using `--lazy`).
+The layer list contains three layers: 'ROIs', 'Grouped Z projections', and 'Mean intensity projection' (missing if using `--lazy`).

-By default, you will see that only the 'ROIs' and 'Maximum intensity projection' are visible (the eye icon to the left of their name is toggled on) while the 'Grouped Z projections' is not.
+By default, you will see that only the 'ROIs' and 'Mean intensity projection' are visible (the eye icon to the left of their name is toggled on) while the 'Grouped Z projections' is not.
 This allows you to use the overall projection to draw your ROIs before showing the 'Grouped Z projections' and verifying that motion correction was done properly.
 You can toggle the visibility of each layer by clicking the eye icon.

 When playing around with layers, it is possible that you will select a layer other than 'ROIs' (e.g., by left clicking on the name of another layer).
 Doing so will change what is available from the controls and will prevent you from drawing ROIs.
 To go back to ROI drawing, simply click on the 'ROIs' layer by left clicking on its name.